Skip to contents

 Setup functions

 These four functions are usually the only ones user needs to run.
 The use of set_credentials is strongly recommended to permanently store user information (name, email, orcid, etc.) in the .Rprofile.
 This function must be run one time.
-The function new_package must be used to create an R package structure whereas new_compendium creates a new research compendium structure (i.e. R package structure with some additional files/folders).
-After that user can start to develop his/her project and run refresh to frequently update the package/compendium components (Rd files, NAMESPACE, dependencies, badges, README.md, etc.)
+The function create_new_package must be used to create an R package structure whereas create_new_compendium creates a new research compendium structure (i.e. R package structure with some additional files/folders).
+After that user can start to develop his/her project and frequently update the package/compendium components (Rd files, NAMESPACE, dependencies, badges, README.md, etc.)

 set_credentials()